vierge-noire/cakephp-fixture-factories/README.md

  `$marshallerOptions` and `$saveOptions` in the factory concerned.

 ### Static fixtures

+Here are some examples of how to use the fixture factories.

 One article with a random title, as defined in the factory above:
 ```